“It was like the sting had gone out of the serpent’s tail somehow! Wonderful.”

 In the name of good practice:

-• You are welcome yo request that I wear a mask.
-You can choose to wear one too.
+You are welcome to request that I wear a mask.
+You can choose to wear one too

 Online Sessions

 For those who prefer not to attend in person, but would appreciate some support, I am giving online sessions in which we discuss how you are and what you need.
-In response and with agreement, I devise exercises for you to do with me, and afterwards, and teach acupressure points and other ways to touch which are useful, beneficial and safe.
-To find out more details, please visit the Book a Session section of this site or call 07821 264 882.
+In response to that, I devise exercises for you to do in our own rooms, with me and to practice afterwards.
+IT is likely that I will teach you some acupressure points and other ways of self-Shiatsu touch which are useful, beneficial and safe.
+To find out more details, please visit the Book a Session section of this site or call 07821 264 882 and we can have a chat together.

 Shiatsu in pregnancy and labour